RealTimeLogic/LSP-Examples/Light-Dashboard/README.md

 additional users and the constraints set for the users.
 We use hard coded values for simplicity.
 A real application would store the users and the optional constraints as JSON data in two files.

-See the [AdminLTE dashboard](../Dashboard) if you do not want authentication for all pages.
-The AdminLTE dashboard template, in file cms.lua, shows how to use an authenticator for a subset of the pages.

 ## Notes: